Grits & Gospel: Sunday School over breakfast

 We'll learn about St. Luke, artist and physician, and explore the holy work of tending the sick.

-We'll make St. Luke's Feast Day Cards for the sick and those who minister to them.
+We'll make St. Luke's Feast Day Cards for the sick and for those who minister to them.

 Molly Hanna will tell us about caring for our friends and neighbors who suffer from dementia.

-October 22: Bringing in the sheaves: Gospel wisdom straight off the farm
+October 22: Sheaves and Flowers: Gospel wisdom straight off the farm

 We’ll explore agrarian themes in Holy Scripture.